Your kitchen cupboard essentials...

-Brown rice, Barley, Quinoa, Freekeh, Bulgur and many more.
+Brown rice, barley, quinoa, oat grain, wheat grain, spelt and many more.
 Grains can be stored easily and provide a very nutrient as well as fibre rich basis for most meals.
 Whole grains contain substantially more of all the good stuff than their white and more processed cousins and keep energy - and mood - levels higher for longer.
 Keep a bowl of any cooked grain or grain mix in the fridge to speed up cooking time when the kids want to eat the minute you get home.

-Also part of the grain family, I feel like being a favourite for most children, pasta deserves to be mentioned separately.
-Again I recommend to stick to whole grain pasta, there are so many types and shapes available, that most kids will see past the slightly darker colour quickly.
+A firm favourite of most children, pasta is of course absolutely indispensable.
+Again, I recommend sticking to whole grain pasta, there are so many types and shapes available, that most kids will see past the slightly darker colour quickly.

 Beans and Pulses

-It wasn’t until a few years ago that I really discovered beans, now I can barely go through a day without them.
-My personal favourites are black beans, butter beans, pinto beans, kidney beans, chickpeas and lentils, but there’s a whole lot of other varieties - cannellini beans, adzuki beans, lima beans, navy beans and black-eyed peas to name just a few.
+Black beans, butter beans, pinto beans, kidney beans, cannellini beans, adzuki beans, lima beans, navy beans, chickpeas and lentils, the list of beans and pulses is endless.
 All of them are a great source of protein and fibre and help regulate blood sugar levels.
 To make life easier I always keep a few tins in the cupboard (ideally just beans in water), but whenever I have the time and remember to soak them overnight (very important!)
 I try to cook a large batch from scratch to save the planet from yet more tins and tetra packs.
 They can be frozen for up to six months or kept in the fridge for a few days.
 Then there is of course the wonderful and hugely versatile soybean, which provides us with a whole range of products (you will always find a block of tofu or tempeh in my fridge).

 Nuts and Seeds